 Do I Have to Wait Until After Cancer Treatment?

 The answer to this question is sometimes.
 For example, a woman who needs radiation as part of her treatment for breast cancer may not be able to have reconstructive surgery until all radiation treatments are complete.
 Sometimes, this might mean waiting for a year before you can start reconstruction.

-Radiation can affect the appearance of the reconstructive materials.
+Radiation can affect the appearance of reconstructive materials.
 Since this surgery, while necessary for many women, is intended to be cosmetic in nature, it’s best if you wait for radiation treatments to end.
 That way, you don’t want to go through an extensive procedure only to have the results destroyed or skewed by treatment.

 Your oncologist may also recommend waiting until you have finished chemotherapy, depending on the kind of drugs you need.
-Some drugs can delay or slow healing of delicate breast tissue or make it harder for you to use donated skin.
+Some drugs can delay or slow the healing of delicate breast tissue or make it harder for you to use donated skin.

 Who is breast reconstruction surgery for?